con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsang sngags tshul chen las byung ba/ /
 > gsang sngags tshul chen bdag nyid can/ /

-He is the great Buddha Vairocana,
+He is the great Buddha Vairocana;
-The great sage who observes profound silence,[^42-1]
+Great sage; observing great, intensive silence;[^42-1]
-Arising from the Way of Great Mantra,
+Arising from the Way of Great Mantra;
-The Way of Great Mantra in terms of essence, (42)
+In essence being the Way of Great Mantra; (42)
-! d not smooth

 [^42-1]: At face value the Tietan could be taken to mean 'endowed with great sageness'.